View on GitHub

 Floria is a graph database.
 We start with the assumption that clouds are quintessentially about relationships between entities, from dependencies between infrastructure components, through network connections and secure routes, to the composition of complex multi-sited workloads.

 In Floria, graph vertexes and edges are both first-class citizens with custom data and metadata.

 If vertexes are the bones and muscles, then edges are the connective tissue.
 Vertexes can represent software or hardware components at any level from infrastructure to application, as well as logical configurations that exist purely as data (and metadata).
+Edges can represent actual connections, such as network routes, ports, and secure channels, as well as logical dependencies.

 Both vertexes and edges can be assigned to any number of “classes”.
 Classes can be used to associate metadata, send events, and apply policies to any number of entities at once.
 Classes are intentionally simple, designed for metadata, not data, and do not participate in the graph.